 The math

-The trade value engine has Singleton at 56 in Superflex, which is RB28 overall.
-That is the entry price for a second-round rookie running back with a one-year wait on the workload.
-The historical comparable for a second-round RB in a clearing backfield produces an RB15 finish by year two roughly 42% of the time.
+The trade value engine has Singleton at 34 in Superflex, which is RB48 overall.
+That is the entry price for a fifth-round rookie running back with a one-year wait on the workload.
+The historical comparable for a fifth-round RB walking into a clearing backfield produces an RB20 finish by year two roughly 18% of the time.
+The hit rate is lower than the second-round bet would have been, but the price is one full round cheaper than that bet ever could have been.

-The trade value of the 2.04 in Superflex is 51.
-Singleton at 2.04 is a clear win.
+The trade value of the 3.04 in Superflex is 27.
+Singleton at 3.04 is a clear win on the math.

 The path

-That two-year window to a top-12 outcome is what a 2.04 pick is supposed to deliver, and Singleton's path is one of the cleanest in the class.
+That two-year window to a top-16 outcome is exactly what a 3.04 pick is supposed to deliver, and Singleton's path is one of the cleanest available at the day-three price tier.

 What can go wrong